We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Take the following measures to reduce your risk of getting and spreading CA-MRSA:

 - Wash your hands on a regular basis.
 This is the first line of defense against spreading MRSA.
 Scrub your hands for at least 15 seconds before drying them with a towel.
 Use another towel to turn off the faucet.
 Carry hand sanitizer that contains 60 percent alcohol.
 Use it to keep your hands clean when you don’t have access to soap and water.

 - Keep your wounds covered at all times.
 Covering wounds can prevent pus or other fluids containing staph bacteria from contaminating surfaces that other people may touch.

 - Don’t share personal items.
 This includes towels, sheets, razors, and athletic equipment.

 - Sanitize your linens.
-If you have cuts or broken skin, wash bed linens and towels in hot water with extra bleach.
+If you have cuts or broken skin, wash bed linens and towels in hot water with extra bleach and dry everything at high heat in the dryer.
 You should also wash your gym and athletic clothes after each use.
-Dry everything in the dryer at high heat.